🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What happens if the conditioning event doesn't occur?

-The conditional market is nullified.
-All participants receive a complete reimbursement of their USDC stake, irrespective of their chosen position.
+The conditional market is cancelled.
+All participants receive a complete refund of their USDC stake, irrespective of their chosen position.

 Are conditional markets more or less liquid than unconditional markets?

-Typically less liquid — the heightened sophistication deters broader participation.
-Nevertheless, conditional markets tied to major events frequently achieve substantial trading activity.
+Typically less liquid — the additional sophistication deters broader participation.
+That said, conditional markets tied to significant events still generate substantial trading activity.

 Can I create a conditional market on PolyGram?

-PolyGram's internal team oversees market creation.
-Submit conditional market proposals via the help desk — concepts with strong community demand receive priority consideration for launch.
+PolyGram's internal curation group oversees market creation.
+Submit conditional market proposals via the support portal — topics with strong demand receive priority consideration for launch.

 Priya Anand